w3c/wai-curricula/content/designer/flexible-color-layout-and-design.md

 * design text and images of text that have a contrast ratio of at least 4.5:1 with respect to their background
 * design large-scale text and images of text that have a contrast ratio of at least 3:1 with respect to their background
 * design components and graphics that have a contrast ratio of at least 3:1 with respect to their background
-* define layouts that enable users to change colors based on their customized style sheets
+* define layouts that enable users to change colors based on customized screen sizes, screen configurations, and style sheets
 * use visual cues in addition to color, for example using different patterns, shapes, and icons
 * use non-visual cues for people who cannot perceive color, for example using text to complement information provided visually